 He has tried over 100 civil and criminal trials to jury verdict, and has handled numerous appellate matters before the California Supreme Court and federal appellate courts for the Ninth Circuit en banc, the Fifth Circuit, and the Tenth Circuit.
 Anthony is a Fellow in the American College of Trial Lawyers.

 Anthony's early career as a government prosecutor in the U.S. Attorney’s office in Los Angeles set the foundation for his private practice emphasis in prosecuting high-profile lawsuits against media defendants and others.
 Highlights of Anthony's achievements as a plaintiff's lawyer include the following:

-Mr. Glassman also scored a major product disparagement victory for pharmaceutical giant Allergan by having a book entitled "Dying To Be Young: From Botox To Botulism" recalled, taken out of bookstores, and edited to delete any critical reference to Botox.
+Anthony scored a major product disparagement victory for pharmaceutical giant Allergan; he was able to have the book "Dying To Be Young: From Botox To Botulism" recalled.
+The book was removed from bookstores and then edited to delete any critical reference to Botox.

 Author: “Judges oppose federal anti-SLAPP,” Los Angeles Daily Journal; June 11, 2013

 Author: “Calif.
 High Court Ruling: Good News for Defamation Plaintiff,” The Recorder; June 3, 2019